Warburgia salutaris

 Common names: (Afr) Koorsboom, Peperbasboom, Peperblaarboom, Sterkbos.
 (Eng) Fever Tree, Pepper-bark, Pepper-bark Tree, Pepper-leaf, Pepper-root. (isiZulu) Amazwecehlabayo, Isibaha, Isibhaha.
 (Setswana) Molaka, Shibaha.
 (Tshivenda) Manakha, Mulanga.

 Name derivation: Warburgia: named after Dr Otto Warburg, 1859-1938.
 He was born in Hamburg and was a German-Jewish botanist.
 He was also a notable industrial agriculture expert.
-He was later the founder of institute of natural history in Jerusalem. salutaris in Latin means healthful – possibly referring to the use in herbal medicine.
+Later on in life he became the founder of institute of natural history in Jerusalem. salutaris in Latin means healthful – possibly referring to the use in herbal medicine.
 Warburgia is a genus of 4 species – confined to Africa (1 in SA).

 Conservation: National Status: EN (Endangered).
-Assessed: 2008 (V.L.
-Williams, C.J.
-Geldenhuys, C.R.
-Scott-Shaw and J.E.
-Victor).
+Assessed Raimondo et al. (2009).
 It is endangered partly because of over exploitation for its stem and root bark for herbal medicine.
+The risk has now been increased from Vulnerable to Endangered.
+But hopefully the steps that have now been taken will have a lasting effect of the tree sustainability.

 Tree

 This erect glabrous (hairless) Tree is usually up to 12m high in South Africa.
 It is often much higher in Kenya.
-The young branches are smooth and brown with conspicuous, unusual yellow/orange Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 99).
-These lenticels help with identification.
+Pith (usually the soft spongy central area of the stem) is homogeneous (of a uniform structure).
+The young branches are smooth and brown with conspicuous, unusual yellow/orange Lenticels (usually raised corky oval or elongated area on the plant that allow the uncontrolled interchange of gases with the environment – photo 99).
+These orange lenticels help with identification.
 The Bark becomes rough, aromatic, peppery and pungent tasting.
 The inner bark is reddish.

 Leaves